alekya-reddy/cypress_automation/readme.txt

 npx cypress run --browser chrome --spec cypress/integration/runSelectFiles/*

 Alternatively, type out the command you want, including all the spec files you want to run, into a text document and then copy+paste onto the terminal.
-I have created the file runSelectFiles.txt within the runSelectFiles folder for this purpose.
+I have created the file runSelectFiles.txt for this purpose.
 It's much easier to edit the specs in this .txt document than to do it on the command line.

 If you want to run files in a specific order, one way is to number the files (Cypress sorts them alphanumerically).
-Alternatively, use the runSelectFile.txt (or any other .txt file).
+Alternatively, use the runSelectFile.txt.
 Type out the 'npx cypress run' command for each spec file in the order that you want in the .txt file, making sure the format comforms the bash syntax.
 Then, in the terminal, type the command -sh <path to your .txt file>
 Eg) sh runSelectFiles.txt
 Note that doing it this way has drawbacks.
 You will not get a summary of passed/failed tests files, so you need to readh them individually in the terminal.
-More importantly, each test file need to open and close the cypress app, which takes extra time.
+More importantly, each test file needs to open and close the cypress app, which takes extra time.
 If you have many specs, this will add significantly to run time.

-There is NOT a built-in way to run a specific set of folders, NOR is there a built-in way to run spec files in a specific order without using these workarounds.
+There is NOT a built-in way to run spec files in a specific order without using these workarounds.

-From above, you can infer that --env allows you To declare whatever env variables you want (env variables must be separated by a comma).
+When running on command line, --env allows you To declare whatever env variables you want (env variables must be separated by a comma).
 This is equivalent to declaring env variables in cypress.json, and the way you call it in the test file is the same, eg Cypress.env('TEST_ENV')
 Declaring env variables in the command line will overrite whatever is in cypress.json, so you don't have to worry about deleting it from cypress.json when using command line
 You can set whatever browser you want using --browser